mad1982max/CrackYour1TI/JS_HIGH.md

 # 29. Why do you need a promise?

-To avoid _callback hell_ : callback nesting
+- To avoid _callback hell_ : callback nesting
+- One of the powerful APIs that help us to do Async operations

 # 30. What are the states of promise?